 Comment: Liens for arrearages in child support payments created by orders filed on or after May 15, 1986, may be released by the person entitled to the support or the Department of Human Services on behalf of its clients and recipients.
-For purposes of identifying the parties on whose behalf the Department of Human Services may release the above-described liens, a "recipient" is defined as a party who has assigned to the Department of Human Services his or her rights to support from another person in consideration of receiving aid to families with dependent children, 56 O.S.A. $\S237(C)(1)$, and "client" is defined as a party, not receiving aid to families with dependent children, 56 Human Services to collect his or her child support payments, 56 O.S.A. \$237(D).
+For purposes of identifying the parties on whose behalf the Department of Human Services may release the above-described liens, a "recipient" is defined as a party who has assigned to the Department of Human Services his or her rights to support from another person in consideration of receiving aid to families with dependent children, 56 O.S.A. §237(C)(1), and "client" is defined as a party, not receiving aid to families with dependent children, who has applied to the Department of Human Services to collect his or her child support payments, 56 O.S.A. §237(D).